Elysheba/DODO/README.md

 ### Version 2.0.0

-An update of the DODO package and database was released on Oktober 2024 which alternated the data model as well as R package functionality.
+An major update of the DODO package and database was released on October 2024 where the underlying data model, R functions and neo4j ingestion was changed fully.

 ### Version 1.1.0